-Each of these DAWs is beginner friendly, but they’re also top quality software used by the best producers in the world.
+Each of these DAWs is beginner-friendly, but they’re also top-quality software used by the best producers in the world.

-Invest in yourself and invest in your career by purchasing a professional grade DAW.
+Invest in yourself and invest in your career by purchasing a professional-grade DAW.

 We’ll cover it a bit in this article.

-This is why I’m suggesting you focus on one at a time for a short period, then try another and repeat.
+This is why I’m suggesting you focus on one at a time for a short period, then try another and repeat if necessary.

 The aim here is to delve into it enough so you can make a decision, not to learn each DAW in its entirety.